Comments to Ethical Skeptic (part 4) - sars2.net

 A Canadian paper from 2024 said: "Unvaccinated respondents were less likely to have received serum cholesterol (aOR 0.69; 95 % CI [0.50-0.70), serum glucose (aOR 0.65; 95 % CI [0.56-0.75]), or blood pressure measurements (aOR 0.47; 95 % CI [0.33-0.66]); and were less likely to have received breast cancer (aOR 0.35; 95 % CI [0.25-0.48]), colorectal cancer (aOR 0.52; 95 % CI [0.46-0.60]) and prostate cancer screening (aOR 0.61; 95 % CI [0.48-0.76])." [https://www.sciencedirect.com/science/article/abs/pii/S0264410X24000070]

 Most of the population of South Korea is vaccinated, so if vaccines would've caused a 27% increase in the incidence of cancer in vaccinated people, you'd expect the overall population of Korea to have a major increase in cancer incidence above the pre-COVID trend.
-However the age-standardized cancer incidence in Korea roughly fell on the pre-COVID trend in 2021 and 2022: [https://e-crt.org/journal/view.php?doi=10.4143/crt.2025.264]
+However from this plot of age-standardized cancer incidence in South Korea, you can see that the incidence in 2021 and 2022 roughly fell on the pre-COVID trend: [https://e-crt.org/journal/view.php?doi=10.4143/crt.2025.264]

-Table S3 has a list of vaccine brands that were administered for booster doses, which includes only three vaccine brands (Pfizer BNT162b2, Moderna mRNA-1273, and AstraZeneca ChAdOx10).
+Table S3 has a list of vaccine brands that were administered for booster doses, which includes only the three brands of Pfizer, Moderna, and AstraZeneca.
 There's only a few doses of AstraZeneca listed in the table, because AstraZeneca was generally only administered for primary course doses.
 The distribution of vaccine brands for primary course doses was not shown anywhere in the paper.

 Supplementary file 2 says that the follow-up period started from the day after the primary series was completed, and not from the day of the first dose.
 But still, most people got the second dose within a few weeks from the first dose, so if the difference in incidence during the first month of follow-up would be explained by vaccines causing cancer, then the vaccines would have to be causing super fast-acting turbo cancer.